jacobsandersen/mccpp/README.md

 ## Update 11/21/23 0254 PDT

 Handle the two sent configuration packets.
 I need to write NBT processing tools to send registry data to proceed.

+## Update 11/22/23 0352 PDT

+NBT abstract syntax and builder created.
+Builder could use some work to be more fluent.
+Next, NBT serde.